What Is a 31.05 Police Code? 31.05 Police Code

 The 31.05 police code meaning for the police forces is Theft of Trade Secrets.

 What Is Theft of Trade Secrets?
-Police Code for Theft of Trade Secrets
+Understanding the Offense Behind the 31.05 Police Code

 Alphabet For Police